-ASEAN is a vital market for Japan and Singapore; however, they did not mention the soul of competition, and therefore, they has lost their market share since 4 years ago.
+ASEAN is a vital market for Japan and Singapore; however, they did not mention the soul of competition, and therefore, they have lost their market share since 4 years ago.
 On the other hand, China and Taiwan have used correctly the created opportunities and improved their markets in this region.

-The Other Players in ASEAN Fasteners Market
+The Other Players in ASEAN's Fastener Market